 15. Do this at night to instantly improve sleep quality

 Browse Google and you will find plenty of anecdotes of this simple change completely curing otherwise debilitating conditions.
 The Weston A Price Foundation has treated children with autism and ADHD by unplugging their WiFi router at night.
-I track my sleep every night the Sleep Cycle alarm clock app for iOS, and the Oura ring.
-All else equal my sleep score with the router unplugged and my phone on airplane mode is a full 10% above my data-exposed baseline.
+I track my sleep every night the Sleep Cycle alarm clock app for iOS, and the Oura Ring.
+All else equal, sleeping with the router improves my sleep quality score by an average of 8 percent.

 16. Harness technology to prevent damage from technology

-F.lux provides basic protection from blue light, but I prefer the upgraded software option — IrisTech.
+F.lux provides basic protection from blue light, but I prefer the upgraded software — IrisTech.
 In addition to blue light protection, only IrisTech shields you from headaches, retina damage, brain fog, and cataracts caused by monitor flicker.
-I use this in tandem with blue-blocking glasses and leave work feeling refreshed.
+See my full IrisTech review here.
+I use this in tandem with blue-blocking glasses and leave work feeling refreshed (rather than drained).